-Time Period WP Pin Enable Sector Protection Command Disable Sector Protection Command Sector Protection Status Sector Protection Register 1 High Command Not Issued Previously - Issue Command X Issue Command - Disabled Disabled Enabled Read/Write Read/Write Read/Write 2 Low X X Enabled Read Only 3 High Command Issued During Period 1 or 2 - Issue Command Not Issued Yet Issue Command - Enabled Disabled Enabled Read/Write Read/Write Read/Write
+Time Period WP Pin Enable Sector Protection Command Disable Sector Protection Command Sector Protection Status Sector Protection Register 1 High Command not issued previously - Issue command X Issue command - Disabled Disabled Enabled Read/write Read/write Read/write 2 Low X X Enabled Read only 3 High Command issued during period 1 or 2 - Issue command Not issued yet issue command Enabled Disabled Enabled Read/write Read/write Read/write

-9.1 Sector Protection Register
+7.1 Sector Protection Register

-The nonvolatile Sector Protection Register specifies which sectors are to be protected or unprotected with either the software or hardware controlled protection methods.
-The Sector Protection Register contains 16-bytes of data, of which byte locations 0 through 15 contain values that specify whether sectors 0 through 15 will be protected or unprotected.
-The Sector Protection Register is user modifiable and must first be erased before it can be reprogrammed.
-Table 9-3 illustrates the format of the Sector Protection Register.:
+The nonvolatile sector protection register specifies which sectors are to be protected or unprotected with either the software or hardware controlled protection method.
+The sector protection register contains 64 bytes of data, in which byte locations 0 through 63 contain values that specify whether sectors 0 through 63 will be protected or unprotected.
+The sector protection register is user modifiable, and must first be erased before it can be reprogrammed.
+Table 7-3 illustrates the format of the sector protection register.

-Table 9-2.
+Table 7-2.
 Sector Protection Register

-Sector Number 0 (0a, 0b) 1 to 15
+Sector Number 0 (0a, 0b) 1 to 63

-Protected Coo Toble 0.0 FFH
+Protected See Table 7-3 FFH

-Unprotected See Table 9-3 00H
+Unprotected Occ Table 7-3 00H

-Table 9-3.
+Table 7-3.
 Sector 0 (0a, 0b)

 0a 0b

-(Page 0-7) (Page 8-255) Data
+(Pages 0-7) (Pages 8-127) Data

 Bit 7, 6 Bit 5, 4 Bit 3, 2 Bit 1, 0 Value

-Sectors 0a, 0b Unprotected 00 00 xx xx 0xH
+Sectors 0a, 0b unprotected 00 00 xx xx 0xH

-Protect Sector 0a 11 00 xx xx СхН
+Protect sector 0a (pages 0-7) 11 00 xx xx CxH

-Protect Sector 0b (Page 8-255) 00 11 xx xx 3xH
+Protect sector 0b (pages 8-127) 00 11 xx xx 3xH

-Protect Sectors 0a (Page 0-7), 0b (Page 8-255) (1) 11 11 xx xx FxH
+Protect sectors 0a (pages 0-7), 0b (pages 8-127) (1) 11 11 XX XX FxH

 Note: 1.
-The default value for bytes 0 through 15 when shipped from Adesto is 00H x = don't care
+The default value for bytes 0 through 63 when shipped from Adesto[®] is 00H. x = don't care.

-9.1.1 Erase Sector Protection Register Command
+7.1.1 Erase Sector Protection Register Command

-In order to modify and change the values of the Sector Protection Register, it must first be erased using the Erase Sector Protection Register command.
+In order to modify and change the value of the sector protection register, it must first be erased using the erase sector protection register command.

-To erase the Sector Protection Register, the \overline{CS} pin must first be asserted as it would be with any other command.
-Once the \overline{CS} pin has been asserted, the appropriate 4-byte opcode sequence must be clocked into the device via the SI pin.
-The 4-byte opcode sequence must start with 3DH and be followed by 2AH, 7FH, and CFH.
-After the last bit of the opcode sequence has been clocked in, the \overline{CS} pin must be deasserted to initiate the internally self-timed erase cycle.
-The erasing of the Sector Protection Register should take place in a time of t{PE} , during which time the Status Register will indicate that the device is busy.
-If the device is powered-down before the completion of the erase cycle, then the contents of the Sector Protection Register cannot be guaranteed.
+To erase the sector protection register, the $\overline{\text{CS}}$ pin must first be asserted, as it would be with any other command.
+Once the $\overline{\text{CS}}$ pin has been asserted, the appropriate four-byte opcode sequence must be clocked into the device via the SI pin.
+The four-byte opcode sequence must start with 3DH, and be followed by 2AH, 7FH, and CFH.
+After the last bit of the opcode sequence has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to initiate the internally self-timed erase cycle.
+The erasing of the sector protection register should take place in a maximum time of t{PE} , during which time the status register will indicate that the device is busy.
+If the device is powered down before the completion of the erase cycle, then the contents of the sector protection register cannot be guaranteed.

-The Sector Protection Register can be erased with the sector protection enabled or disabled.
-Since the erased state (FFH) of each byte in the Sector Protection Register is used to indicate that a sector is specified for protection, leaving the sector protection enabled during the erasing of the register allows the protection scheme to be more effective in the prevention of accidental programming or erasing of the device.
-If for some reason an erroneous program or erase command is sent to the device immediately after erasing the Sector Protection Register and before the register can be reprogrammed, then the erroneous program or erase command will not be processed because all sectors would be protected.
+The sector protection register can be erased with sector protection enabled or disabled.
+Since the erased state (FFH) of each byte in the sector protection register is used to indicate that a sector is specified for protection, leaving sector protection enabled during the erasing of the register allows the protection scheme to be more effective in the prevention of accidental programming or erasing of the device.
+If for some reason an erroneous program or erase command is sent to the device immediately after erasing the sector protection register and before the register can be reprogrammed, then the erroneous program or erase command will not be processed because all sectors will be protected.

-Table 9-4.
+Table 7-4.
 Erase Sector Protection Register Command

-Command Byte 1 Byte 2 Byte 3 Byte 4 Erase Sector Protection Register 3DH 2AH 7FH CFH
+Command Byte 1 Byte 2 Byte 3 Byte 4 Erase sector protection register 3DH 2AH 7FH CFH